Choochoo/MovieReviewForSelfHosting/README.md

 ## 🆘 Troubleshooting

 ### First Run Issues
-- Ensure MongoDB is running and accessible
+- Make sure MongoDB is running and accessible
 - Check that all required environment variables are set
 - Verify API keys are valid and active

 ### Missing Configuration
-- Delete the instance folder `%APPDATA%/MovieReviewApp/instances/{instance-name}/` to reset setup
+- Delete the group folder `%APPDATA%/MovieReviewApp/instances/{group-name}/` to reset setup
-- Or delete just the `secrets.json` file for that instance
+- Or delete just the `secrets.json` file for that group
 - Restart the application to trigger first-run setup again

 ### API Issues
 - Verify your API keys are active and have sufficient credits
 - Check API rate limits if requests are failing
-- Ensure network connectivity to external APIs
+- Make sure you can connect to external APIs

 ### Audio Processing Issues
 - **FFmpeg not found**: Install FFmpeg using the instructions in [Audio Processing Setup](#-audio-processing-setup)